ThePrimeagen/tower-of-vibes-lore/README.md

 3. Artiexians (This mercenary legion is ruthless and merciless.
 Resembling orcs of time old but with much darker skin.
 They are great warriors however many consider them to be overpriced.
 And there are cheaper and even more effective mercenaries like the Amderians.
 The tribe of Linusia Dryverians who live in Vibydoria are the sworn enemies of the Artiexians.
 The war between these two factions started when Tirvaldia, the tribal leader of the Linusian Dryverians cast the Eff Yuu spell on Kudaxia the captain of the Artiexian army.
 Rendering him incapacitated for 200 years)

+4. Hya Hyas (These odd looking and small mustaschiod creatures recently joined the ranks of the NerdDiva legions.
+They commumicate by via incomprehensible acoustic sounds)

 ### The Unholy Armies of Altermon